 Tips for effective scaffolding in learning design

-• Start strong, then fade: Provide more support initially, then gradually reduce it as learners progress.
+- Start with more, then fade: Provide strong support up front, then reduce it progressively as confidence builds.

-Remember, effective scaffolding is about finding the sweet spot between support and challenge.
-As Vygotsky’s Zone of Proximal Development theory suggests, learning is most effective when learners are pushed just beyond their current abilities, with appropriate support (Wood et al., 1976).
+Effective scaffolding sits in the space between too much support and not enough.
+Vygotsky’s Zone of Proximal Development (ZPD) tells us that learning is most powerful when learners are pushed just beyond their current abilities, with the right support to meet them there (Wood et al., 1976).

 References